Marcin Jahn | Dev Notebook

 • Appointment

-Entities also contain Events.
+Entities also contain Domain Events.
 These may be used to inform other parts of the system of changes.

 Value Objects